carrigan223/Vanilla_Node/README.md

 ## Installation Locally

-1. Clone github repository
+1.Clone github repository
 `gh repo clone carrigan223/Vanilla_Node.`

 2.Access parent directory
-`cd vanilla_node`
+`cd Vanilla_Node.`

-3. From the command line run
+3.From the command line run
 `npm run dev`

 4.Using Postman or Insomnia Route operations can be tested at